 Finally, we consider farmers' commercialization decisions.
 As shown above in Table 1, at baseline farmers typically sold some output via the cooperatives and some output via other traders.
-Figure 5 shows the fraction of farmers that sold their output to the cooperative and to other buyers, as well as keeping some output for consumption and as seeds.
+Figure 4 shows the fraction of farmers that sold their output to the cooperative and to other buyers, as well as keeping some output for consumption and as seeds.
 This suggests many farmers who are ostensibly active cooperative members are not selling any output to the cooperative, and instead selling to other local buyers.
-Figure 6 shows how the mean farmer allocated their output across sales, consumption, and other uses at baseline.
+Figure 5 shows how the mean farmer allocated their output across sales, consumption, and other uses at baseline.

 These figures suggest several notable features of our setting.
-First, as in Aflagah et al. (2019), we find that farmers allocate a large fraction of their output to commercial sale outside of their cooperatives, and only a small fraction to the cooperatives.
+First, as in Aflagah et al. (2022), we find that farmers allocate a large fraction of their output to commercial sale outside of their cooperatives, and only a small fraction to the cooperatives.
 Second, there is a small but important fraction of output that is kept for home consumption.
 This is particularly relevant given that consumption of aflatoxin-contaminated crops can affect health of adults and children.
-Similarly, farmers keep a fraction for seeds or giveaways.32 The quantity in levels kept for seeds is relatively constant across baseline and endline, despite lower yields in the endline season.
+Similarly, farmers keep a fraction for seeds or giveaways.